Mass

 * Kaluza-Klein: In the 4D reduction of the theory, the effective mass of a particle can vary along its worldline.

-* Properties: While a positive gravitational mass attracts everything, a negative one repels everything; A positive and a negative mass will chase each other (conserving momentum); To avoid runaway motion, negative mass systems can not coexist with positive mass ones, and will have negative temperatures.
+* Negative mass: While a positive gravitational mass attracts everything, a negative one repels everything; A positive and a negative mass will chase each other (conserving momentum); To avoid runaway motion, negative mass systems can not coexist with positive mass ones, and will have negative temperatures.

 @ And geometry: Tolksdorf mp/02, mp/02 [mass as curvature].